-Working with Nick opened my eyes to understanding the pain and heartache
+Working with Nick helped me to understand the pain and heartache.

-Working with Nick opened my eyes to understanding the pain and heartache involved in “forgoing a permanent, faithful, stable same-sex sexual relationship in the here and now because he was already enjoying a permanent, faithful, stable relationship with Christ in all his beauty.”
+Working with Nick opened my eyes to understanding the pain and heartache involved in ‘forgoing a permanent, faithful, stable same-sex sexual relationship in the here and now because he was already enjoying a permanent, faithful, stable relationship with Christ in all his beauty.’
 (Ed Shaw).
-His love for his Savior was driving his decision.
+His love for his Saviour was driving his decision.
 However, following Jesus did not erase the pain, the loss, or the loneliness he felt.
-The loneliness was magnified since he did not feel accepted anymore among others with same-sex attraction, nor did he feel that he would be known or accepted in the church.
+The loneliness was magnified since he did not feel accepted anymore among others with same-sex attraction, nor did he feel that he would be known or accepted in the Church.

 So, we embarked on starting a group, not knowing what we were doing or having a study guide or plan.
 We just decided to create a group, by invitation only, for those similar to Nick wanting encouragement and friendship.
 We started using the same prepared Bible studies that the whole church was using for their community groups, knowing that the Word of God addresses everyone at whatever stage they find themselves.

-but we would allow the whole story of Scripture to speak to us
+We would allow the whole story of Scripture to speak to us.

 We did not have to pick and choose specific passages on sex, gender, marriage, etc., but we would allow the whole story of Scripture to speak to us.
 After all, all the members of the other community groups had their personal issues too.
 Whatever was helpful to them would be helpful to us.
 We are all more alike than unalike.
 Of course, the first weeks, to my surprise, we didn’t get around to much Bible study, since those attending just wanted to share their stories.
 In all my years at church, I have yet to experience such vulnerability.
 It was like a dam had broken, as reflected in comments shared by members of the group:

-“It’s a place that normalizes my struggle and removes stigma and shame.”
+‘It’s a place that normalises my struggle and removes stigma and shame.’